-How to install Paperless-ngx on a VPS
+How to Install Paperless-ngx on a VPS

-How to install Paperless-ngx on a VPS-heroimage
+How to Install Paperless-ngx on a VPS hero image

 Introduction

-Install Paperless-ngx on a VPS (Link to Youtube)
+Install Paperless-ngx on a VPS (Link to YouTube)

 Key Takeaways